Linkin History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 include: Robert de Linccolne in Nottinghamshire; and Richard de Linccolne in Huntingdonshire.
 Hugh de Lyncoln, fiscatar, was a Freemen of York, 3 Edward II (during the third year's reign of Edward II.)
 Daniel de Lyncoln was listed in the Writs of Parliament of 1324 and the Yorkshire Poll Tax Rolls of 1379 list Adam de Lincoln.

-Important Dates for the Linkin family
+Early History of the Linkin family

 This web page shows only a small excerpt of our Linkin research.
 Another 91 words (6 lines of text) covering the years 1637, 1622, 1690 and 1637 are included under the topic Early Linkin History in all our PDF Extended History products and printed products wherever possible.